FAQs for Junior Parents - Updated 7.10.20

 Will Before School Care and After School Care be running?

 Junior Department girls can arrive in School between 7:30am and 8:00am if you need Before School Care at an additional charge.
-There will be no breakfast food provision for the first half term, when this will be reviewed.

 After School Care will be running until 6.00pm for all Junior Department families at an additional charge.
 You can also take advantage of our After School Teas, which can be ordered as usual.
 You can provide your daughter with a packed tea (nut free) in an insulated lunch bag, with an ice pack.